arissetyawan/googlemaps-laravel/readme.md

 Short answer: It is **not good** for geocoding non-US properties.
 If you don't believe me, check its source.
 If they change this in the future, let me know.

-This library gives you the closest match Google returns, does not rename keys, and leaves no location properties out.
+This library gives you the **closest match Google returns**, does **not rename keys**, and **leaves no location properties out**.
 It only rearranges the response structure to make it easier to work with.

 ```php
 array (size=8)